israwal/hugo-website/content/project/covid_genome/index.md

 **Status**: Completed (June 2020 - Sept 2020)

-This project was done virtually during the fist wave of the COVID-19 pandemic, in collaboration with [Prof. Arun Sethuraman](http://arunsethuraman.weebly.com/), California State University, San Marcos.
-Long range mutations are not well studied in evolutionary biology.
-We hypothesized that associations in long-range mutations gives more reasons to inspect causality in SARS-CoV-2.
-This would help to analyze the trajectory of mutations of the virus.
-We analyzed 1,200 full genome sequences and identified 14 significant non-synonymous mutations.
-The association rules were mined using apriori algorithm and their individual stability was analyzed using homology modelling.
-This was the first ever data-driven analysis of viral long-range mutations.
-We found out two clusters of significant non-synonymous mutations and analyzed the intra and inter-cluster rules (figure above).
-We presented our work at the virtual poster presentation at COVID-19 Dynamics and Evolution Virtual Conference, organised by UC San Diego School of Medicine.
+This project was done virtually during the first wave of the COVID-19 pandemic, in collaboration with [Prof. Arun Sethuraman](http://arunsethuraman.weebly.com/), California State University, San Marcos.
+Long-range mutations are not well studied in evolutionary biology.
+We hypothesised that associations in long-range mutations give more reasons to inspect causality in SARS-CoV-2.
+This would help to analyse the trajectory of mutations of the virus.
+We analysed 1,200 whole genome sequences and identified 14 significant non-synonymous mutations.
+The association rules were mined using the apriori algorithm, and their stability was analysed using homology modelling.
+This was the first-ever data-driven analysis of long-range viral mutations.
+We found two clusters of significant non-synonymous mutations and analysed the intra and inter-cluster rules (figure above).